FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Which state is persistent and which state is not.
 - [ ] Did you specify not only how things should be but what has to change from the current way?
 - [ ] Can a time estimation be provided?
+- [ ] Are things consistent with design guidelines that exist?

 If there are UI component